How Verafye Fits

 Alert generation and case investigation remain disconnected processes in most monitoring stacks.
 Analysts receive alerts with no structured investigation context - requiring manual platform switching, data retrieval, and case assembly before any substantive review can begin.

-As transaction volumes grow, alert volumes scale proportionally under rules-based monitoring - and the only response available is adding analyst capacity.
-This model does not improve detection quality, reduce false positives, or accelerate investigation as the institution scales.
+As transaction volumes grow, alert volumes scale proportionally under rules-based monitoring - and the typical response is adding analyst capacity.
+This model does not inherently improve detection quality, alert signal quality, or investigation speed as the institution scales.

 Before vs After